Plant Based Eating in Tokyo, Japan: a Culinary Adventure in the Far East

 I found a jumpsuit that does NOT give me a camel toe!
 I bought that sucker and then proceeded to wear it every day for the rest of our trip.

-Even in our small hotel room (which was actually huge for Japanese standards), I managed to do my daily movement practice.
+Even in our small hotel room (which was actually big for Japanese standards), I managed to do my movement practice.
 It felt so good to roll out my body after so much walking.
-I don’t know what I would do without my balls!

 We need to talk about Japanese cabs for a second.
 The cars are all from the ’70s and ’80s and they are ALL pristine.
 Not a scratch, rip, dent, stain, funky smell – it’s like they are brand new.
 And the drivers all wear a coat or vest, a tie AND white gloves.
 It’s like you are in a movie.